Troubleshooting

 Note

-There will be a brief connectivity outage between CDO and your devices while the docker service restarts.
+There will be a brief connectivity outage between Security Cloud Control and your devices while the docker service restarts.

 Step 5